Letractively/typhoonae.buildout/README.txt

 What is new in this release
 ---------------------------

-  * Support for Google App Engine SDK 1.3.1.
+  * Support for Google App Engine SDK 1.3.3.
-  * MongoDB backend supports Datastore Query Cursors.
-  * Commandline option for development mode (disables caching of modules).
+  * Uses up-to-date versions of memcached, MongoDB and ejabberd.
-  * Several bugfixes
+  * Several bugfixes.

 Visit http://code.google.com/p/typhoonae/wiki/ReleaseNotes to get a more detailed overview of the changes.